linuskang/bubbly/README.md

 ## Self-hosting

-You can quickly get started self-hosting the main Next.js app using the following commands:
+You can quickly get started self-hosting the **production version** Next.js app using the following commands:

 ```shell
 cd App